 Conservative porcelain veneers are more difficult to do

 Although veneer restorations are bonded into place, are strong, durable, and the margins less likely to leak or fail, there are many factors the patient, dentist, and ceramist need to consider before choosing low-prep veneers including: aesthetics, function, and technical issues such as creating the line of draw, opening the buccal and incisal embrasures, controlling undercuts, hiding margins, and rounding out sharp edges.
 Once the technical details are met, how will the teeth look and function?
 If circumstances are not ideal, the use of low-prep veneers can prove challenging.
 That’s why it is important to consult with Dr. Fondriest, to discuss your goals and options before choosing a treatment method.

 About Your Lake Forest Dentist:

 If you are interested in learning more about smile design, contact your Lake Forest dentist, Dr. Fondriest.
-Aside from providing dependable family, general, and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
-At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, knowledgeable staff, and we proudly serve patients from West Forest Lake, Kennedy, Lake Bluff, Skokie, Junction, and all surrounding communities.
+We provide dependable general, and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
+At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, knowledgeable staff, and we proudly serve patients from Chicago and all surrounding communities.
 To schedule a consultation, call our office today at (847) 234-0517.